-If you’re unhappy with wrinkles, scars, or enlarged pores on your face, you can trust Becky Does Botox in Houston and Channelview, Texas, with a nonsurgical lift to those areas using microneedling.
+If you’re unhappy with wrinkles, scars, or enlarged pores on your face, you can trust Becky Does Botox in Channelview, Texas, with a nonsurgical lift to those areas using microneedling.
 Skilled medical professional and beauty injector Rebecca White, MBA, MSN, RN, offers microneedling cosmetic procedures that help reverse the signs of aging and reduce the appearance of pores, scars, and stretch marks.
 Call the practice nearest you or schedule an appointment online today.

 Microneedling is a minimally invasive, nonsurgical procedure used to treat various skin conditions.
 The procedure involves a handheld, pen-shaped device of tiny needles that make microscopic punctures in the skin.
 The injuries are so tiny they do not leave scars, but they stimulate the skin to start repairing itself.